mikeshulman/narya/README.md

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing but also arbitrary unicode operators, while keeping the lexer rules simple and unchanging as new operators are defined.
 If it turns out to be too unintuitive, it may be changed.

-Identifiers (variables and constant names) can be any string of non-whitespace characters that does not start or end with a period or an underscore.
-In particular, identifiers may start with a digit.
+Identifiers (variables and constant names) can be any string of non-whitespace characters, other than the ASCII operators listed above, that does not start or end with a period or an underscore.
+In particular, identifiers may start with a digit, or even consist entirely of digits (thereby shadowing a numeral notation).
 Field names, which must be identifiers, are prefixed a period when accessed, and dually constructor names are postfixed a period when applied.
 Internal periods in identifiers denote namespace qualifiers on constants; thus they cannot appear in local variable names, field names, or constructor names, none of which are namespaced.

 Numerals are strings consisting of digits, possibly containing a period but *not* starting or ending with one.
 You must write `0.5` rather than `.5`, since the latter could be mistaken for a field projection.
 Currently, only natural number numerals are implemented, and are parsed into applications of the constructors `suc` and `zero`, e.g. `3` becomes `suc. (suc. (suc. zero.))`.
 They therefore typecheck (but don't synthesize) at any datatype (see below) having a nullary constructor `zero` and a unary recursive constructor `suc`, including of course the usual natural numbers.

 Similarly, the forwards list notation `[> 1, 2, 3 >]` is automatically parsed as `cons.
 1 (cons.
 2 (cons.
 3 nil.))`, while the backwards list notation `[< 1, 2, 3 <]` is parsed as `snoc. (snoc. (snoc. emp.
 1) 2) 3`.
 Thus, the first typechecks at any datatype having suitably typed constructors `nil` and `cons`, while the latter typechecks at any datatype having suitably typed constructors `emp` and `snoc`.
 Of course, these include the usual types of forwards and backwards lists respectively.
-The infix binary operators `:>` and `<:` are also bound to `cons` and `snoc`, respectively, the first right-associative and the latter left-associative.
+(Since `[` and `]` are always their own tokens, it is also possible to put spaces in it like `[ > 1, 2, 3 > ]`, but this is not recommended.)
+The infix binary operators `:>` and `<:` are also bound to `cons` and `snoc`, respectively, the first right-associative and the latter left-associative; thus `[> 1, 2, 3 >]` is also `1 :> 2 :> 3:> nil.`, and `[< 1, 2, 3 <]` is also `emp. <: 1 <: 2 <: 3`.

 ## Files and commands